 The device comes with dual-band WiFi 802.11 a/b/g/n/ac, USB Type-C port with OTG functionality, IR blaster, NFC and Bluetooth 4.2.

 The Honor 8 Pro gets the updated Kirin 960 chipset with Mali-G71 MP8 GPU.
 Performance is butter smooth and the device handles multi-tasking as well as gaming with ease.
 The device also does a good job at staying relatively cool even when under heavy tasks.
 There is 6GB of RAM on board as well which explains why the device is great at multi-tasking fluidly.
 Apparently, there is a 4GB RAM variant also but we haven’t gotten confirmation on the same and the official specs sheet we received also didn’t indicate the same.
 We shall update you once we get clarification on the same.
+Check out some synthetic benchmark scores below.

 Starting with the specifications, the rear camera setup is exactly identical to the one found on the smaller sibling.
 Users get a dual camera system that comprises of One RGB sensor and another Monochrome sensor.
 The Leica branding that is present on the P series and Mate series smartphones from Huawei is missing here and so are some of the software tweaks from Leica as well.
 However, you still get the “magic” that the dual camera system is capable of delivering.